Tylersuard/-BumbleBart/README.md

 # -BumbleBart
-BumbleBart is a no-nonsense Gorilla Dump API which delivers actionable schoolgirl gossip, with minimum hogwash.
+BumbleBart is a no-nonsense Gorilla Dump API which delivers actionable schoolgirl gossip, with little to no hogwash.

 Feel free to contribute!